 The Lincean Academy was, some have argued, the first scientific academy of the modern era.
 Though the group's members never numbered more than a few dozen in the early years, they produced important works in botany, zoology, geology, and astronomy — an entire research library.
 Linceans used the microscope to make beautifully detailed illustrations of plants and fungi roughly 40 years before Robert Hooke's famous Micrographia.
 Linceans reproduced 16th-century illustrations of New World flora and fauna for European scholars by publishing Francisco Hernandez's Thesaurus Mexicana — perhaps the academy's highest priority for the duration of Cesi's life, and a publishing project so complicated that no two copies came out quite the same.
 While some Lincean works were published during the 17th century, however, many more of their supporting notes and illustrations were eventually scattered among private collections throughout Europe.
 Manuscripts turned up in 1979 in the Bibliothèque de l'Institut de France; many illustrations wound up in the Royal Collection at Windsor.
 Fortunately, much of the group's work was preserved in a "paper museum" assembled by academy member Cassiano Dal Pozzo, and purchased by King George III in 1762.
 The paper museum had limited circulation, but it was studied by scholars throughout Europe in the 17th century.

 Early on, the young Linceans set about contacting Europe's best naturalists.
 They enjoyed an early boost, both in morale and prestige, through the admission of Giambattista Della Porta to their academy in 1610.
 In fact, Della Porta had started his own small academy in the 16th century, which also claimed the lynx as its mascot.
 The Inquisition shut down Della Porta's academy for several years, but that didn't prevent it from inspiring Cesi.
 Considered the greatest naturalist of his age, Della Porta was also an accomplished playwright, and his erudite comedies dominated the Italian stage for years.
-He ranked among the leading tourist attractions in Naples, right up there with Roman baths.
+At the height of his fame, it was said that the two leading tourist attractions in Naples were the Baths of Pozzuoli and Giambattista Della Porta.

 Della Porta was a product of old, rather than new, science.
 He retained the Renaissance reverence for the works of classical authorities.
 He supported the ideas of antipathies and sympathies, and the doctrine of signatures (the belief, for example, than an herb resembling a scorpion is the perfect remedy for a scorpion sting).
 He discussed in detail the difference between "evil" magic and "natural" magic, and his works fell into the category of "books of secrets" common in the 16th and 17th centuries.
 His (not very reliable) notion that one's character could be determined from facial features — known as physiognomy — persisted for centuries, as did his human-animal facial comparisons.
 By the time of Della Porta's death in 1615, Cesi had lost much of his admiration for the elderly savant.
 By then Della Porta had been eclipsed by a new academy member.